Joe Gallagher (boxing)

-Joe Gallagher (born in Manchester) is a former amateur boxer.
-He became an amateur boxing coach in 1993 before joining the professional ranks as a trainer in 2001.

-Licensed British Boxing Board of Control trainer and manager.
+Joe Gallagher is a British former amateur boxer.
+He became an amateur boxing coach in 1993 before joining the professional ranks as a trainer in 2001, and has since been a licensed British Boxing Board of Control trainer and manager.

 Amateur career

 Gallagher started boxing at age 11 at Wythenshawe Forum ABC under the guidance of Jimmy Egan.
 At age 17 he boxed for Moss Side ABC where he was trained by Phil Martin.
 Gallagher had over 60 amateur bouts.

 Amateur coaching

 In 1993, after a successful professional camp under tutor Phil Martin, Gallagher became an amateur coach at Moss Side ABC, Benchill ABC, Nicholls Police ABC and Shannons ABC.
 Gallagher produced Champions in all National Amateur Competitions - including Schoolboy, Junior ABA, NABC, Novice and Senior ABA titles as well as having lads at World and Olympic Events.

 Professional coaching

 Joe became the first ever winner of the UK boxing news Trainer of the season 2014- 2015, then became USA Ring Magazine 2015 World Trainer of the year.